 Treat Your Hardwood Floors Right

-Keeping your wood floors in the perfect humidity is an important step towards preserving them, but it’s not the only thing you should do to keep your wood floors looking their best.
+Keeping your wood flooring in the perfect humidity is an important step towards preserving them, but it’s not the only thing you should do to keep your wood floors looking their best.
 Remember these home maintenance tips to preserve your wood floors:

 Clean up any spilled water or other liquids immediately.
 Never use a damp mop on your wooden floor, as water will deteriorate the wood and damage its finish.
 In fact, you shouldn’t regularly clean your wooden floor with water or any water-based products.
 Instead use a cloth lightly dampened with a recommended wood cleaning product.
 Look for wooden floor care kits approved by your floor installer or retailers specializing in wooden floors.
 You can also safely sweep or vacuum your wooden floor.